 - Ovarian implants prevent release of the egg

-- Adenomyosis can be thought of as endometriosis strictly within the uterus, whereas endometriosis is outside the uterus
+- Adenomyosis can be thought of as endometriosis strictly within the uterine muscle, whereas endometriosis is outside the uterus

 - 50% of adenomyosis patients also have endometriosis

 Part of the reason why endometriosis is such a complex and dangerous condition is that it can lead to several other related conditions, including:

 What can endometriosis be misdiagnosed as?